 (1) An appellant who does not prosecute an appeal is not taken to have abandoned the appeal until that appellant has filed with the Principal Registrar and served on the respondent a notice of discontinuance.
-Part 27 - Appeals

-- notice of discontinuance is to be in eac - (2) A notice of discontinuance is to be in accordance with the prescribed form. - (3) On the filing and service of a notice under subrule (1), the appeal is taken to be dismissed with costs.
+- (2) A notice of discontinuance is to be in accordance with the prescribed form. - (3) On the filing and service of a notice under subrule (1), the appeal is taken to be dismissed with costs.